k5iogura/ncsdk_v2/RaspberryPi_CSI.md

 // playback
 $ omxplayer video.h264
 ```
-omxplay not work, don't warry it.
+omxplay not work, don't warry about it.

 ### numpy interface via imutils

-According to many Web comments, use libatras, use libopenblas, liblapack to enhance numpy performance.
-But after installing picamera[array] **numpy was not correctlly working**. so that I operated bellow,
+According to many Web comments, use libatras, use libopenblas, liblapack to enhance numpy performance. **But after installing picamera[array] numpy was not correctlly working**. so that I operated bellow,
 ```
 $ apt install libopenblas-base libopenblas-dev
 $ pip3 uninstall picamera[array]